ibm-cloud-docs/vpc/getting-started.md

 {:important: .important}
 {:download: .download}

-# Getting started with Virtual Private Cloud (Early Access)
+# Getting started with Virtual Private Cloud
 {: #getting-started}

-With {{site.data.keyword.vpc_full}} (VPC) Early Access, you can use the UI, CLI, and API to quickly provision VPC infrastructure resources.
-This Early Access release offers basic VPC functionality that will be expanded in future releases.
-[Learn how to get access to VPC](/docs/vpc?topic=vpc-getting-access#getting-access).
+With {{site.data.keyword.vpc_full}} (VPC), you can use the UI, CLI, and API to quickly provision generation 2 virtual server instances with high network performance.
 {:shortdesc}

 ## Before you begin
 {: #prereqs}

-1. Set up your account to access VPC (early access).
+1. Set up your account to access VPC.
 Make sure that your account is [upgraded to a paid account](/docs/account?topic=account-accountfaqs#changeacct){: new_window}.
 2. Make sure you have a public SSH key, which will be used to connect to the virtual server instance.
 For example, generate an SSH key on your Linux server by running the following command:

     ```